Chelsea Barracks bombing: Aftermath

 The IRA said in a statement the day after the bombing from Dublin that "the attack was aimed at a party of British soldiers".
 The statement added:The attack is attributable to the state of war which exists between the British government who occupy Northern Ireland and the oppressed Irish people who strike out through the Irish Republican Army.
 We await the hypocrisy which will undoubtedly follow from British political leaders whose attitude to Irish victims of their violence in our country only strengthens our conviction in our cause and methods.

 The IRA continued bombing targets in England.
 A week after the Chelsea bombing, the IRA seriously injured Lieutenant-General Sir Steuart Pringle when a booby-trap bomb exploded under his car.
 Pringle survived his injuries but lost his right leg.
 On 26 October 1981, Kenneth Howorth, a police explosives officer, was killed trying to defuse an IRA bomb placed in a Wimpy Bar in Oxford Street, London.
 A month later on 23 November 1981 a bomb exploded at the Royal Artillery Barracks in Woolwich injuring two people.

 A year later, on 20 July 1982, two bombs killed 11 British soldiers, and injured 50 soldiers and civilians, during the Hyde Park and Regent's Park bombings.
 This was the deadliest IRA attack against the British Army in England during The Troubles.
-In December 1983, six people were killed and 90 injured in London when an IRA car bomb exploded outside Harrods apartment store.
+In December 1983, six people were killed and 90 injured in London when an IRA car bomb exploded outside Harrods department store.
 The IRA's most notable attack in Britain during that period occurred in Brighton in October 1984, when five people were killed and dozens injured in the Brighton hotel bombing, which was an attempt to kill British Prime Minister Margaret Thatcher.